sudoaza/pipegpt/README.md

 Output may look right but be totally wrong, use as one more source and not as unique source of truth, like wordlist extension.

 Input is limited and will be truncated to less than 4Kb.
+See batch mode.

 ## Usage